nucleom42/rubee/readme.md

 ### Modualar application

-You can also use RUBEE to create modular applications.\
+You can also use ruBEE to create modular applications.\
 And attach as many subprojects you need.
 Main philosophy of attach functinality is to keep the main project clean and easy to maintain.
 It will still\
 share data with the main app.
 So where to define a border between the main app and subprojects is up to developer.
 Howerver by attching new subproject you will get a new folder and files configured and namespaced respectively.

-So if you need to extend your main app with a separate project, you can do it easily in RUBEE.
+So if you need to extend your main app with a separate project, you can do it easily in ruBEE.
 1. Attach new subrpoject

 ```bash